 I’m actually amazed at how much I enjoy food since converting—much more than before.
 Forced to try different fruits, vegetables, and other sources of protein and calcium, I’ve discovered a whole other world of flavors and each day, I’m excited to try a new vegan dish.

 The recipes posted are either my own, other vegan chefs’, and recipes I’ve veganized.
-I try to post new recipes every few days, so visit often, or better yet, subscribe!
-Not everything makes the cut for the website, so only the tried, tested, and true make it here (and who knew taking pictures of food would be so much fun)?
+Only the tried, tested, and true make it here (and who knew taking pictures of food would be so much fun)?

 I’ve learn a lot on this journey, but I’m no expert.
 All I ask is that you’re open minded and give these recipes a try.
 Do your research and be your own health advocate, because frankly, no one else will.
 I’m just here to make suggestions and hopefully, some new friends—vegan or not.